 We are working with Ancestry.com on a program that gives the DeKalb History Center space for documents.
 We are also able to index them so that all of the Ancestry.com users are able to access our records.
 Access to our page is FREE!
 Use the link below:

 Currently we have a detailed burial list from Sylvester Cemetery; they did all the work and we simply uploaded it for everyone to use.
 We also have detailed images from the DeKalb County Inferior Court Register of Free Persons of Color.
 These records have names, physical descriptions and occupations of free African Americans recorded from 1851-1864.
 We also have lists detailing the documents in the City of Decatur collection.
 The collection also includes land, will and marriage lists that you can take to the DeKalb courthouse to get copies for yourself.

 The archives are open to researchers Tuesday, Wednesday, and Thursday from 10 a.m to 12 p.m. and from 1 p.m to 4 p.m.
-Appointments are encouraged to allow time for the archivist to pull records and to assure that there is enough space for researchers to work in the archives.
+Appointments are encouraged to allow time for the archivist to pull records and to make sure that there is enough space for researchers to work in the archives.
 When the archives are closed or the archivist is not available, a drop in researcher may fill out a research request form with their contact information and the information that they are seeking.
 The archivist will contact them after after reviewing their request.

-To make an appointment to visit the archives contact Jill Sweetapple at 404.373.1088 ext.
-23 or email@example.com
+To make an appointment to visit the archives contact Nicole Carmolingo by email or at at 404.373.1088 ext.
+23.

 The DeKalb History Center has several resources of use to historians and genealogists, which include:

 Take a look at our Collections to get started with your research!